 As a home-schooling Mom of three who works from home, I have struggled to keep my house clean while actually living in it.

-Having a tidy home is something I enjoy, but I had to come up with a system of cleaning hacks for the home that makes life so much easier.
+Having a tidy home is something I enjoy, but I had to come up with a system of DIY cleaning hacks for the home that makes life so much easier.

 My easy cleaning schedule is the BEST cleaning schedule for working Moms and anyone else who has limited time.

 Following this cleaning schedule has made it possible for me to have more time because I’m no longer cleaning my house ALL DAY LONG (and getting nothing done).

 My home is now an open door to guests and I never have to tell friends or family that they can’t stop by for my fear of them judging my untidy home.

-Cleaning Hacks Everyone Should Know
+DIY Cleaning Hacks Everyone Should Know

 The first step to getting a practically self-cleaning home, is to DECLUTTER.
-You must remove all of that clutter just sitting around, or you will spend hours everyday cleaning it.
+You must remove all of that clutter just sitting around, or you will spend hours every day cleaning it.